 If T4 medication is given to patients with a subnormal TSH some or all of the benefit will be lost as a consequence of a low TSH being reduced further, leading to even lower D2 activity and lower intracellular T3.
 In some cases, the T3 reduction will have greater effect than the increased T4. ironically if these patients are prescribed levothyroxine, they become more hypothyroid.

 My experience is that L-T4 does not help, it gives minimal improvement.
 Some tissues prefer to take in T4 using D2 to convert it to T3 (e.g. the brain).
-If D2 is not functioning normally supra-physiological levels of T3 may be needed to get adequate T3 to these tissues.
-I need to take 40 mcg L-T3 daily to achieve near normal brain function and avoid muscular pains.
+If D2 is not functioning correctly supra-physiological levels of T3 will be needed to get adequate T3 to these tissues.
+I have to take 40 mcg L-T3 daily to achieve near normal brain function and avoid muscular pains.
 I take 25 mcg L-T4 daily because it helps avoid a slow gut and also because T4 may have functions we are not aware of.
 It makes sense to retain a little T4 just in case.
 Clearly there is the potential for tissues that do not express D2 to become thyrotoxic.
-This is a concern, but I have not noticed any untoward effects.
+This is a concern, but I have not noticed untoward effects.
 Ideally, we would restore a normal axis and discontinue hormone treatment (if the thyroid is OK).
-There is some evidence that TRH can restore the axis, I will add a topic on this later.

 We’ve covered a lot of ground so here’s a Summary.